Young People’s Participation in Youth Work

 • Ignoring cultural and contextual factors that influence participation, such as assuming all young people are equally confident to engage verbally, without offering alternative methods like arts-based or digital engagement.

 • Misconception: Youth work is the same as teaching or social work.
-Correction: Youth work is distinct because it is informal, voluntary, and focuses on the young person's agenda, not a prescribed curriculum or statutory intervention.
+Correction: While there is overlap, youth work is distinct because it is voluntary, focuses on informal education, and prioritises the young person's agenda rather than a prescribed curriculum.

 • Misconception: Safeguarding is only about reporting abuse.
-Correction: Safeguarding also involves creating safe environments, promoting well-being, and following policies on health and safety, data protection, and behaviour management.
+Correction: Safeguarding also involves promoting young people's welfare, creating safe environments, and ensuring all staff are trained in prevention and early intervention.

 Frequently Asked Questions